 Apple has changed all of its computers to glossy screens because they provide great colors.
 Many of their competitors have followed their lead.

-But especially in situations with direct sunlight but also indoor with light sources shining on the display, you will see noticeable reflections which can make a glossy display pretty much unusable in direct sunlight.
+But especially in situations with direct sunlight but also indoor with light sources shining on the display, you will see noticeable reflections that can make a glossy display pretty much unusable in direct sunlight.

 Matte screens carry an anti-glare coating and are therefore better at preventing reflections.
 However, their rendering of colors is considered to be somewhat less vivid.